asreview/asreview/docs/source/guides/api.rst

 Simulation Mode
 ---------------

-This example shows how to use the API in simulation mode:
+This example shows how to use the API in simulation mode. `PROJECT_PATH` is the path to the project directory. `DATA_FILE` is the path to the data file.
+Used in the simulation. `EXPORT_PATH` is the path to the directory where the results will be exported as a `.asreview` file.

 .. code-block:: python